 Free FINRA Series 7 (General Securities Representative) Investment Products and Recommendations Practice Questions

-Master investment products and recommendations for Series 7 — the largest section on the exam.
-Questions cover equities, debt securities, options strategies, mutual funds, variable annuities, municipal bonds, margin, and suitability analysis.
+Investment products and recommendations is the largest section on the FINRA Series 7 exam (FINRA).
+Questions cover equities, debt securities, options strategies, mutual funds, variable annuities, municipal bonds, margin accounts, and suitability analysis.

 Sample Questions